kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Community Management

-**Glow's warm leadership**: *"Community management is about creating spaces where people feel welcome, supported, and inspired to contribute."*
+**Trish's warm leadership**: *"Community management is about creating spaces where people feel welcome, supported, and inspired to contribute!
+Let's make everyone feel absolutely at home!"*

 - **Moderate discussions** and maintain positive atmosphere
 - **Welcome newcomers** and help them get oriented